CreativeLittleDots/wp-project/README.md

 ## WPMU

-WP Project supports WPMU through manipulating the WP_HOME and WP_SITEURL.
+WP Project supports WPMU through manipulating the `WP_HOME` and `WP_SITEURL`.
 However a nuance with how Wordpress works is that you must remove update `wp_blogs` and `wp_sites` tables and change the domain to the domain you want for the environment.
 This is because there are not available filters to manipulate these.

 To solve this problem, simply run the `wp-cli-update-wpmu-domain.php` command